jump-dev/JuMP.jl/README.md

 Jump is currently dependent on the CLP package which provides a powerful open-source LP solver.
-As the infrastructure and interfaces for solvers are developed in Julia we will extend the functionality
+As the infrastructure and interfaces for solvers are developed in Julia we will extend the functionality.
+Check the Clp.jl README to see if your platform is supported.

 # Simple Example